Industries

 The report must be certified and signed by one or more members of the business's governing body and submitted to the Minister of Public Safety and Emergency.

 Without a holistic plan, many fashion brands and retailers risk falling short of meeting the requirements of the new legislation.
-To ensure compliance, companies must take urgent steps, including:
+To ensure forced labor compliance, companies must take urgent steps, including:

 When you partner with a global scientific traceability leader like Oritain, you are better positioned to fulfill due diligence obligations and meet the reporting requirements of Canada's Forced Labour Act.

-We are here to help you in evaluating the potential impact of Canada’s new Act on your business and provide guidance on preparing for the upcoming reporting obligations.
+We are here to help you in evaluating the potential impact of Canada’s new Act on your business and provide guidance on compliance.
 For more information, please get in touch with us.

 Disclaimer: The information provided in this document does not and is not intended to constitute legal advice.
 Instead, all information presented here is for general informational purposes only.
 Counsel should be consulted with respect to any particular legal situation.